 Book your Prague Medieval Underground Tour here.

-Karlštejn Castle was built in 1348 by King Charles IV as a place to keep the Bohemian Crown Jewels safe, as well as holy relics and other royal treasures.
+The castle was built in 1348 by King Charles IV as a place to keep the Bohemian Crown Jewels safe, as well as holy relics and other royal treasures.
 The treasures were kept in the middle of the tallest stone tower.
-The castle apparently wasn’t considered safe enough, though, because the Crown Jewels were evacuated during the Hussite Wars and moved to a safer location.
-After that, they were kept at Karlštejn Castle for almost 200 years before being moved to Prague.

 We did the Imperial Residence of Charles IV tour (the basic tour).
 This 1-hour guided tour shows you inside the 1st and 2nd floors of the Imperial Palace and the 1st floor of the Marian Tower.
 You get to see rooms like the King’s Bedchamber, the wood-paneled Audience Hall, the Banquet Hall, and a copy of the St. Wenceslas Crown.

-There are other day tours that can get you to Karlštejn Castle, too, like this Half-Day Karlštejn Castle Tour, this Karlštejn Castle Tour from Prague, or this Small Group Karlštejn Castle & Koněprusy Caves Tour.
+There are some good day tours that can get you to Karlštejn Castle, like this Half-Day Karlštejn Castle Tour, this Karlštejn Castle Tour from Prague, or this Small Group Karlštejn Castle & Koněprusy Caves Tour.

 Read more about visiting Karlštejn Castle here.

 Křivoklát Castle was founded in the 12th century during the Přemyslid dynasty.
-Later, it was turned into a prison with inmates like Edward Kelley, whose alchemical lab we explored back in Prague!
+Later, the castle was turned into a prison with inmates like Edward Kelley, whose alchemical lab we explored back in Prague!

 Read more about visiting Křivoklát Castle here.